dolani/hello-world/README.md

 The age long tradition of every programmer

-and i believe man will be landnig on mars before 2035
+and i believe man will be landing on mars before 2035